 These days enrich the curriculum and allow students to learn through a wide range of activities in a variety of settings, both in school and beyond.
 Enrichment Days provide opportunities for students to strengthen and further develop their skills to become confident independent learners ready for the challenges of the 21st Century.
 Our students become increasingly active and independent in their learning and thinking.
 Students participate in activities that are truly cross-curricular in order to make links between different areas of the curriculum and in order to develop truly transferable skills.
 Students develop a wide-range of skills including Personal Learning and Thinking Skills (Creative Thinking, Effective Participation, Independent Enquiry, Reflective Learning, Self-Management and Team Working), Enterprise skills (Innovation, Creativity, Planning, Personal Risk and Management) and Leadership skills.

 Enrichment week is an important and rewarding week during term 6 in July.
 It is an opportunity for students to take charge of their learning journey, to challenge themselves with new experiences, work alongside their peers in different year groups, activities and numerous workshops offered by all departments at the school.
 During Enrichment Week, normal lessons are suspended and we aim to provide students with a wide range of opportunities that help to enrich their school experience.
 In the past these have included a huge array of trips to a variety of different places both locally and abroad.
-As a language specialist school we believe that it is important to give students a taste of life and culture in other countries to broaden their horizons.
-As such, foreign travel features strongly in the programme.
+We believe that it is important to give students a taste of life and culture in other countries to broaden their horizons.
+As such, foreign travel features in the programme.
+Students in Year 8 and Year 9 have the opportunity to take a residential trip to Italy, where they can sample the culture and visit historical sites.
 Taking part in a fun and enjoyable residential visit, allows students to experience new activities, make new friends, build self-confidence, develop team-work skills, leadership skills and experience the life and culture in another country, if the trip is abroad.

-This year Enrichment week will take place from Monday 17 to Friday 21 July.
-Students in Year 11 and Year 13 will be taking a welcome break/holiday following the completion of their GCSE or A2 examinations.
+This year Enrichment week will take place from Monday 13 to Friday 17 July.
+Students in Year 11 and Year 13 will be taking a welcome break/holiday following the completion of their GCSE, A –Level and BTEC examinations.
 Year 10 and Year 12 students will be taking part in Work Experience.
-Students in Years 7, 8 and 9 will have the opportunity to take part in school based activities or one of the residential trips offered and listed in the Enrichment Week booklet.
+Students in Year 8 and 9 will have the opportunity to take part in school based activities or one of the day trips offered and listed in the Enrichment Week booklet.
+In Year 7, students will take part in a residential camp, where students will be able to not only build self-confidence and team-work skills by bonding as a year group, but also valuable bush craft and first aid skills will be covered during the week.

 For students not taking part in one of the many residential trips offered there is a full Enrichment Programme offered in School.
-There will be a range of on-site activities for students across the different years such as Pond dipping, Zumba, Technology Challenge, Campsite Cooking, Table Tennis, Music, Spanish Cartoons and PE activities such as Bench Ball, horse riding and crafty skills.
-Multicultural days are also being organised for Year 7, 8 and Year 9 where a variety of workshops will be led by international / external visitors.
-Other activities are also on offer across different years, including Red Cross workshops dealing with "How to stay safe" course, Kent Police offering workshops of staying safe on the road and the Kent Association for the Blind.
+There will be a range of on-site activities for students across the different years such as Pond dipping, Zumba, Boxing, Technology Challenge, First Aid courses, Tennis, Music, Art and PE activities such as Bench Ball, Gaelic Football and American Football.
+Multicultural days are also being organised for Year 8 and Year 9 where a variety of workshops will be led by international / external visitors.
+Other activities are also on offer across different years, including Red Cross workshops dealing with "How to stay safe" course, Kent Warden and Kent Fire and Rescue offering workshops of staying safe.